“My foot is killing me!”

 With the lack of success in traditional medical treatments, chiropractic care has become a leading option for those suffering with the condition.
 At Ascent Chiropractic, we use a gentle, low-force adjusting technique to correct the misalignments in the foot that are the root cause of plantar fasciitis.
 Though there is no single treatment protocol for any injury that works 100% of the time, most patients experience relief from their pain beginning with their first chiropractic visit.

-In addition, we’re one of the only clinics in the Brookfield area providing both Active Release Technique™ (A.R.T.) therapy and KinesioTape™ techniques, which we often combine with chiropractic care to provide continued relief of stress on the muscles and ligaments and promote healing in the soft tissues.
+In addition, we’re one of the only clinics in the Brookfield area providing both myofascial soft tissue therapy and physiotaping techniques, which we often combine with chiropractic care to provide continued relief of stress on the muscles and ligaments and promote healing in the soft tissues.

 Based on the specifics of your condition, we may suggest additional treatment include stretching of the calf muscles, custom orthotics, arch or heel supports, cryotherapy, anti-inflammatory medication, corticosteroid injections, modifying activities or losing weight.